kubekj/Hospital-Domain-AI/README.md

 # Hospital-Domain-AI
 ## Project Overview
-The goal of the Hospital-Domain-AI project is to create an efficient client for the MAvis server that specifically complies with the hospital domain presented during the course.
-This project utilizes various search strategies to efficiently navigate through complex hospital layouts, allowing for the resolution of multi-agent pathfinding (MAPF) issues.
-Additionally, we offer the option to use basic as well as advanced algorithms for search problems, which enables the comparison of different approaches.
+The goal of this project is to create an efficient client for the MAvis server, specifically designed to comply with the hospital domain (described during the course).
+This project employs various search strategies to effectively navigate complex hospital layouts, addressing multi-agent pathfinding (MAPF) issues.
+Additionally, it offers the option to use both basic and advanced algorithms for search problems, enabling the comparison of different approaches, including problem planning and maze solving through Iterated Width (IW) search.

 ### Prerequisites
 - Java Runtime Environment (JRE) version 11 or above